License GuideSOC 13-2072

 Read more

-Practicing as a mortgage loan originator without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned through unlicensed work.
-States may also pursue criminal charges for repeat offenses, which can result in jail time.
-The specific penalties vary by state and the number of violations.
+Practicing as a mortgage loan originator without an active license violates state law.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+States vary in their enforcement: some impose criminal penalties for repeat offenses, including jail time.
+The consequences apply uniformly across all states, though specific penalty amounts differ.

 Career Outlook